 Aerated wastewater treatment systems treat effluent to an improved, or secondary standard, reducing any impact on groundwater and making available water for landscaping and other purposes.
 The following prescriptions are site specific and must be strictly adhered to, in order to maximise water and nutrient uptake, and thus minimise runoff and seepage.

 The AWTS must be accredited by NSW Health.

-An irrigation area of 400 m2 should be allocated and sown to improved pasture species, within the area shown as suitable in Figure 1
+An irrigation area of 400 m2 should be determined within the area shown as suitable in Figure 1.
+Livestock to be excluded from the site.